vibqetowi/2025-KPMG-Data-Challenge/README.md

   - Justification: No indication otherwise.
   - Impact: Optimization focuses on full assignment rather than prioritization.

+- Going forward, we assume the CPI is 1, we optimize for an SPI of 1 Based on this assumption, the goal of this dashboard is to allocate employee resources to obtain an SPI of 1.

 ### Key Metrics Derivation

 #### Actual Cost (AC)